 After the fertilizer has been laid, naturally fertilize your lawn by grasscycling.
 It is important to note that the clippings that are left behind from mowing your lawn can supply your grass with 1/4th of the nitrogen that it requires.
 Using mulching blades cuts the grass into much smaller pieces so that it can decompose more quickly.

 The type of grass that you have in your yard plays a big part in how often this process needs to take place because the best time for it is as the grass peaks in growth.
 In the North, early fall is the best time for fertilizing.
 In southern states, you can fertilize your lawn in late spring or early summer.

 Overseed To Thicken Your Grass

-Overseeding is the process of you or an Architect Company in Broken Arrow distributing grass seed over dead or light spots in your lawn, and there are generally very positive results if it is done the right way.
+Overseeding is the process of you or distributing grass seed over dead or light spots in your lawn, and there are generally very positive results if it is done the right way.
 If you use your lawn regularly, thinning is normal and is a sign that your grass is maturing.
 When you overseed your lawn, it keeps it looking young and full of life without you having to start over completely.

 Always pick grass seed that matches where you live and the climate you are in.
 You also want to pay attention to the conditions of your lawn before moving forward with overseeding.

 If you want to have a lawn that you can be proud of, remember that the most important thing you can do is to pay attention to what your lawn is saying.
 With the proper research and a good understanding of the conditions of your yard, you will be able to achieve all of your goals.